wamphlett/nv7-pi-controller/README.md

 # NV7 Pi Controller
-A custom controller designed to work with the existing NV7 RGB controller hardware.
+A custom controller designed to work with the existing Phantex NV7 RGB controller hardware.
 Instead of controlling the RGB directly, button presses are sent via MQTT messages.

 ## Install
 Download the latest build to your Raspberry Pi and ensure the following environment variable is set: